Devnadish/CV_next/posts/ensocailPost.md

 ---
-title: "Effective Media "
+title: 'Effective Media '
-subtitle: "Why Use Social Media Posts"
+subtitle: 'Why Use Social Media Posts'
-date: "2020-12-22"
+date: '2020-12-22'
 description: "Learn how to create effective media that captures your audience's attention.
 From eye-catching visuals to compelling messaging, discover the key elements that make your media stand out and drive results."
 ---